 He has wide-ranging research interests in Shakespeare and Renaissance Literature, Romanticism, biography and life-writing, ecocriticism, contemporary poetry and theatre history.
 He is a Fellow of both the British Academy and the Royal Society of Literature, as well as an Honorary Fellow of St Catharine’s College, Cambridge.
 Before moving to Oxford in 2011, he was a Fellow of Trinity Hall, Cambridge, then King Alfred Professor of English Literature at the University of Liverpool, and then Professor of Shakespeare and Renaissance Literature at the University of Warwick.
 He has served on the Board of the Royal Shakespeare Company, broadcast for the BBC, written for the Guardian, Times, Telegraph, New York Times, Wall Street Journal and TLS, and has held visiting posts at Yale and UCLA.
 In 2006 he was awarded a CBE in the Queen’s 80th Birthday Honours for his services to higher education.
 He has been Vice-President (leading the Humanities) of the British Academy.
 In January 2015, he became the youngest person ever to have been knighted for services to literary scholarship.

-His creative works include Being Shakespeare, a one-man play for Simon Callow, which toured nationally and played at the Edinburgh Festival Fringe prior to three West End runs, followed by a transfer to New York and Chicago.
+His creative works include Being Shakespeare, a one-man play for Simon Callow, which toured nationally and played at the Edinburgh Festival Fringe prior to three West End runs, as well as transfers to New York, Chicago and Trieste.
 He was consultant curator for the British Museum’s major Shakespeare exhibition for the 2012 Cultural Olympiad.

-He is married to the biographer Paula Byrne, and they have three children.
+He is married to the biographer and novelist Paula Byrne, and they have three children.